Groping test tools and their effect on object oriented design

 17 February 2013

-Groping test tools like TypeMock exist in the realm of statically compiled languages to allow you to bypass encapsulation and access private members of the objects you’re testing.
-In the Ruby world we’ve got metaprogramming and the #send method which can pretty much do the same thing, but in a deceptively simple way.
+Tools like TypeMock Isolator exist in the realm of statically compiled languages to allow you to do this in testing.
+In Ruby, we’ve got metaprogramming and the #send method which can pretty much do the same thing, but in a deceptively simple way.

 These tools have a place in our arsenal.
-If I’m testing a codebase that hasn’t considered object oriented best practices, it’s useful to have tools like Timecop that can give control over Ruby’s global date and time, or FakeWeb that intercepts HTTP calls.
+If I’m testing a codebase that hasn’t applied software design best practices like SOLID, it’s useful to have tools like Timecop that can give control over Ruby’s global date and time, or FakeWeb that intercepts HTTP calls.
 But if you’re using these tools on a fresh codebase, you’re violating object oriented best practices.

 Consider the testability of the following snippet.
 Notice the hard dependency on Time.zone.now - which is an indeterministic function that accesses a global state.